Making registration peer-approved

 Students struggle to make confident course decisions with scattered information across sources.

-Platforms like CTEC surveys (Course and Teacher Evaluation Council) provide overall ratings and statistics, but they often miss the context that students care about most: details like workload, teaching style, and assessment methods.
+While platforms like CTEC surveys (Course and Teacher Evaluation Council) provide overall ratings and statistics, they often miss the context that students care about most: details like workload, teaching style, and assessment methods.

 Are students satisfied with what's out there?